argilla-io/argilla/argilla/docs/how_to_guides/use_markdown_to_format_rich_content.md

-# Making the most of Markdown
+# Use Markdown to format rich content

 This guide provides an overview of how to use Markdown and HTML in `TextFields` to format chat conversations and allow for basic multi-modal support for images, audio, video and PDFs.